snkashis/android-docs/pages/map-sdk/5.0.1/0_getting_started.md

 ### MapView XML Attributes

 As shown above, you don't have to use XML for setting a MapView's various visual properties.
 If you do use XML, you should know that all MapView XML attributes start with
 `mapbox_` for identification and for removing any potential conflicts with other libraries.
-This is best practice for exposing library resources.
+This is a best practice for exposing library resources.

 Some examples of MapView attributes are: